saulpw/visidata/README.md

 ## Credits

 VisiData was created by Saul Pwanson `<visidata@saul.pw>`.
-Thanks to @anjakefala for test and release support, to @databranner for documentation, and to those wonderful users who contribute feedback and in any form, for helping to make VisiData the awesome tool that it is.
+Thanks to @anjakefala for test and release support, to @databranner for documentation, and to those wonderful users who contribute feedback in any form, for helping to make VisiData the awesome tool that it is.